dasdachs/web-dev-tutorials/database-relations/README.md

     todos = db.relationship("Todo")
 ```

-What we did here is we added a *virtual* column to our model which is a list of the class we are referring to, in our case the `Todo` class.
+What we did here is we added a *virtual* column to our model.
+The column is a `list` of the class instances we are referring to, in our case the `Todo` class.
 Now SQLAlchemy will include all the todos that "belong" to a single user or row in our `users` table.

 ### Flask handlers

 Let's create our `api`.

 ```python
 # file: main.py